 Sex, Attachment, and Our Psychological Needs

-Well, we are.
-We evolved a psychological system of emotional attachment.
+Humans have evolved a psychological system of emotional attachment.
 Totally involuntary yet universal, regardless of culture, age or race, we get deeply and strongly emotionally attached to one another throughout our lives.
 It starts with a child to its parents.
 And assuming our parents don’t fuck it up too much, that attachment moves beyond our parents and onto some (not all) of our sexual partners.
-This is innate and just as biological as wanting to bust the biggest nut inside a hot girl.
 The rise in oxytocin, serotonin, drop in testosterone levels, decreased prefrontal cortex activity — these processes are designed to get us drunk on love with each other long enough to at least raise a highly functioning, healthy child or two (or ten).

-That’s why even the most cold-hearted player eventually has an emotional implosion with a woman, usually at the most unexpected time.
+That’s why even the most cold-hearted player eventually has an emotional implosion, usually at the most unexpected time.
 That’s why women want to be romanced and swept off their feet.
 It’s why we keep going on date after frustrating date with nothing to show for it.
-That’s why overuse of pornography makes you feel like a loser, because while you’re getting off, you’re just reminding yourself that you’re not good enough (esteem) to be loved by a beautiful woman (connection).
-That’s why the vast majority of men don’t spend all of their money on prostitutes, but instead, on going on date after frustrating date with nothing to show for it.
+That’s why overuse of pornography makes you feel like a loser, because while you’re getting off, you’re just reminding yourself that you’re not good enough (esteem) to be loved (connection).

 It’s about emotional needs, psychological needs.